 Huntington Beach Concrete Slab Lifting and Repairs

 If you have a part of your cement courtyard, walkway or driveway which has sunken over time, they can normally get that corrected.

-The work procedure we use is referred to as either slab jacking or mud jacking.
+The work procedure used is referred to as either slab jacking or mud jacking.

 (Wet concrete is sometimes referred to as “mud” in our business.)

 During the mud jacking process, we shoot a mud material beneath the portion of the slab that has to be raised up.

 This heavy mixture flows into the gaps beneath the slab, stiffens and then drives the slab up.
 Pretty cool.